 The Romanesque style is characterised by massive, simple structures with a well-fortified appearance.
 The buildings are not very ornate, and can be identified by their round arches, small windows and clear geometric forms.
 Examples of noteworthy buildings from the Romanesque era are the Kaiserpfalz in Goslar and St Michael’s Church in Hildesheim.

 Typical of the Gothic period are ribbed vaults, pointed arches and intricate, filigree tracery.
 Tall windows replace the small, compact windows of the Romanesque period.
 This style typically accentuates the vertical aspect, reflected by features like tall steeples, flying buttresses and stepped gables.
 You can admire the Northern German Brick Gothic style in Lüneburg, for example.
 Churches such as St John’s and St Michael’s are classic examples of pure Brick Gothic architecture.
 The town boasts many gabled buildings originating from the Gothic and Renaissance periods, and the Old Town Hall also shows some Gothic elements.

 Old Town Hall Lüneburg

 The Renaissance period oriented itself toward the art of antiquity, reviving classical elements such as columns and pilasters.
 This architectural style pays close attention to symmetry and emphasises vertical and horizontal lines.
 Other typical features of this era are round arches, magnificent portals and oriel windows.
-Lower Saxony has its own regional variant, known as the Weser Renaissance.
+Niedersachsen (Lower Saxony) has its own regional variant, known as the Weser Renaissance.
 You’ll see this style if you visit the Pied Piper’s House in Hamelin, for example, or Welf Castle in Hann.
 Münden.